IgnaLog/mern-auth/README.md

 In addition, this backend creates request and error logs.
 As well as some credentials to verify which domains are allowed for requests.

+### Frontend

+The client application made in [React](https://es.reactjs.org/) only handles users.
+You can register a user with user permissions.
+If you want to create users with other permissions, you must cold load it into the database.
+Then you can login and receive an Access Token to check the active users on the Administrator page (You will need a user with administrator permissions), as well as receive a Refresh Token that will be used in case the Access Token expires and be able to continue doing private queries using [Axios](https://axios-http.com/) and [Axios Interceptors](https://axios-http.com/docs/interceptors).
+I have also implemented that the login can be persistent in case you trust that device to use multiple times.
+In this way you can reload the page and continue making requests without having to log in again.

 ## 💻 Quick start

+### Backend

 To deploy this project, you must first install the node_modules packages.
 To do this, open a console with the main path of the project and run: